 Raider Restart consists of two one-on-one discussions with trained facilitators who work to guide a healthy, judgement-free conversation around one's own substance use.
-To create an opportunity for a more personalized conversation, participants will complete Echeckup, eTOKE for cannabis use or ECHUG or alcohol use, before their first meeting.
-There are also Raider Restart group session for both alcohol and cannabis.
-Raider Restart is free for students who are considered a self-referral, meaning they schedule an appointment without being mandated to complete the program by The Office of Student Conduct.
+To create an opportunity for a more personalized conversation, participants will complete Echeckup, eTOKE for cannabis use or ECHUG or alcohol use, during their first meeting.
+There are also Raider Restart group sessions for both alcohol and cannabis use.
+Raider Restart is free for students who are considered a self-referral, meaning they schedule an appointment without being mandated to complete the program by the Office of Student Conduct.
 If you are required to complete Raider Restart, group sessions cost $50 and the individual program is $150.
 These fees are applied to your Student Business Services account.

 How can I get started?

 Any Texas Tech student can participate in the group or individual Raider Restart program.
 If you are interested in learning more, you can email RaiderRestart@ttu.edu for more information before you schedule your appointment.

 The Raider Restart facilitators for the 2019-2020 Academic Year are Chris and Kelsey.

 Get to know your facilitators

 Chris Carrillo is a Lubbock native and Texas Tech alumni.
 He has a Bachelor's degree in Exercise Sports Science with a minor in nutrition.
 Chris has worked in the substance abuse and wellness field for six years.
 He believes in the importance and centrality of human relationships.
 Chris is currently pursuing his master's degree in Social Work through the Texas Tech University Graduate School of Social Work.
 In his free time, Chris can be found enjoying life with his family and friends.

 Kelsey, a Georgia native, attained her Bachelor's Degree in Psychology from Kennesaw

 State University in December of 2017.
 She served as an undergraduate research assistant